 Borrowers can usually choose terms lasting 15, 20, or 30 years.
 However we can also customize your term down to 8yr loans as well.
 The length of the term determines the monthly amount you will pay, but once you’re locked in, you can safely budget for your mortgage every month.
 That’s why borrowers like fixed-rate mortgages: never a surprise along the way.

 Our jumbo mortgage loan program is starting its minimum loan amounts at $647,201.
 Jumbo mortgage loans are meant for buying or refinancing properties in high-cost or competitive real estate areas, which are beyond the conforming loan limits.

 We accept full or alternative documents.

-Castle Rock Mortgage offers 3-month, 12-month, or 24-month bank statement programs.
+Castle Rock Mortgage offers 12-month, or 24-month bank statement programs.
 We can do profit & loss only, as well.
 You must be self-employed for at least 24 months to qualify.